cloudy9101/obsidian-image-inserter/README.md

 # Obsidian Image Inserter

-This plugin helps users easily search and insert images to editors from [Unsplash](https://unsplash.com) or [Pixabay](https://pixabay.com).
+This plugin helps users easily search and insert images to editors from one or more image sources.
-*Unsplash provides over 3 million free high-resolution images.*

 # Features

-- Search images from Unsplash / Pixabay (Will support more sources in the future)
+- Search images from Unsplash / Pixabay / Pexels (Will support more sources in the future)
 - Insert image locally (download it into your resource folder), or remotely (only insert the image url)
 - Set default image size, support only width or width and height
 - Set preferred image orientation when searching
 - Insert image to frontmatter with customized key and value format

+# Support Image Sources

+- [Unsplash](https://unsplash.com) Unsplash provides over 3 million free high-resolution images.
+- [Pixabay](https://pixabay.com) Over 2.8 million+ high quality stock images, videos and music shared by our talented community.
+- [Pexels](https://pexels.com) The best free stock photos, royalty free images & videos shared by creators.

 # Usage